erwinmagielda/winshield_plus/README.md

 Authorised Host -> Portable Collector -> Compatible Scan JSON -> WinShield+ Dataset / Runtime Analysis
 ```

 This separates lightweight host harvesting from heavier processing, enrichment, model training, and prioritisation.
-In portfolio terms, the collector demonstrates that the project was designed as a small tooling ecosystem rather than a single monolithic script.
+The two repositories work as a small tooling ecosystem rather than a single monolithic script.

 ## Problem